 4. Monitor Your Account

-Social Media is a time commitment but mostly a fun one!
-Your designated social media person must check in on your account regularly – once a day at the very least, but ideally more often – to respond to any comments or messages.
-If you put the app on your phone, it’s easy to have a quick look throughout the day to see if anything is happening.
+Social Media is a time commitment, but mostly a fun one!
+Your designated social media person must check in on your account regularly – at least once a day, ideally more often – to respond to any comments or messages.
+If you put the app on your phone, it’s easy to check in throughout the day to see if anything is happening.

 Responding to comments and engaging your audience in discussion online is the whole point of social media, so be social!